Luke Maile: Personal life

 Maile was married on November 1, 2014, to Paige Maile, née Archinal.
 His father, Rich Maile, played football at the University of Kentucky and University of Dayton.
 His grandfather Dick Maile was an All-American basketball player for the LSU Tigers and was a late pick in the 1965 NBA draft.

 Maile's mother is Laurie Maile, and he has two brothers and two sisters.
-He is the first cousin of Michael Mayer, who is currently is a tight end for the Las Vegas Raiders.
+He is the first cousin of Michael Mayer, who is currently a tight end for the Las Vegas Raiders.

 Maile played golf and basketball in high school.